 Next, our learning experts recommend introducing interactive questions to help reinforce your content.
 If your learners get the answer right, you can reinforce why the right answer was important.
 However, if they get it wrong, it’s very important to quickly correct any misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong information.
 Just as you would for answering the question correctly, it’s important to tell your learners what the correct answer is and why the information is important – this will leave them with a lingering takeaway message.
 EdApp boasts an expansive library of over 50 templates to help you create interactive questions or games to help engage your learners and reinforce your concepts.

 4. Applying gamification to a micro lesson plan

-Playing games makes for effective learning, but making your lessons competitive (and even rewarding) will further improve effectiveness.
-There are various microteaching methods for doing this (they’ll ultimately depend on which learning management system you use) but scoring answers, setting time limits and awarding stars for completing tasks within the lesson all increase learners’ engagement.
+Playing games makes for effective learning, but making your lessons competitive (and even rewarding) will drive effectiveness even further.
+There are various microteaching methods for doing this (which ultimately depends on which Learning Management System you use) but scoring answers, setting time limits and awarding points for completing tasks within the lesson all increase learners’ engagement.